 - Home care needs, including rehabilitation.

-MedPay doesn’t usually cover the expenses that others experienced in an accident unless you have a passenger on your motorcycle.
+MedPay doesn’t usually cover the expenses others experienced in an accident unless you have a passenger on your motorcycle.

-Your liability coverage protects you from the financial costs of medical treatments that others require after a collision.
+Your liability coverage protects you from the financial costs of medical treatments others require after a collision.
 If someone hits you while riding, their liability coverage would be the first option to review for covering medical.

 What Happens If I Choose No Medical Payments for Motorcycle Insurance?